Automating SolarEdge Power Limiting with Home Assistant

 value: 3000

-Adapting to your setup
+Tuning for your setup

-Key entities reference
+Key entities

-• select.solaredge_i1_limit_control_mode — must be set to Production Control
+• select.solaredge_i1_limit_control_mode — must be Production Control

 • number.solaredge_i1_site_limit — the power cap in watts